typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

 )
 ```

-If your customAction has outputs, you can access them, albeit in a type-unsafe manner :
+If your custom action has outputs, you can access them, albeit in a type-unsafe manner:

 ```kotlin
 job("test_job", RunnerType.UbuntuLatest) {